hawkinsw/CPPTimes/booleans.md

 `no` is `false`.
 To compute that, just replace `yes` with its value (`bool no{!true}`), flip `true` to `false` because of the `!` and you get `bool no{false};`.
 Pretty cool!

-So, we can calculate `true` and `false` values, but what good are they?
-Read on to find out!
+So, we can calculate `true` and `false` values, but what good are they? _If_ you want to know the answer, read on!

 ### It Takes `bool` to Tango: The `if` Statement